-The cervical screening test is a new, more accurate way of protecting women against cervical cancer.
-It was introduced in Australia in December 2017, and is expected to protect almost one third more women from cervical cancer than the old Pap smear.
+The cervical screening test is a new, more accurate way of protecting females against cervical cancer.
+It was introduced in Australia in December 2017, and is expected to protect almost one third more people from cervical cancer than the old Pap test.

 The Pap test used to look for changes in the cells of the cervix, the entrance to the uterus (womb) from the vagina.
 Now the cervical screening test looks for evidence of the human papillomavirus (HPV), which can lead to cell changes in the cervix.